SamR1/FitTrackee/docs/fr/_sources/features.rst.txt

 - | User can send follow request to others users.
   | Follow request can be approved or rejected.
 - | In order to hide unwanted content, a user can block another user.
   | Blocking users hides their workouts on timeline and comments.
-All notifications from blocked users are not displayed.
+Notifications from blocked users are not displayed.
   | Blocked users cannot see workouts and comments from users who have blocked them, or follow them (if they followed them, they are forced to unfollow them).
 - A user can report a user profile that violates instance rules.
 This will send a notification to moderators and administrators.